Numerical study of the sharp stratification limit towards bilayer models: The linear stratified Euler equations, and its normal modes

 here, $P$ denotes the pressure of the fluid.
 It is understood as the Lagrange multiplier of the divergence-free constraint, and as such it can be expressed from the unknowns $V,w,\rho$ through an elliptic equation, which we do not write here.
 We refer to Appendix \ref{section:apdx:preuve} for its precise definition, in the linear setting.
 The system \eqref{eqn:euler:euleriennes} is completed with the boundary conditions

 Throughout the present study, the density profile $\rhob$ is assumed to be smooth and strictly decreasing, more precisely, there exists $c_* > 0$ such that

 where the prime denotes the (vertical) derivative.
 Such an assumption is standard for the study of oceanic flows at geophysical scales (see \cite{Vallis2017}), as it prevents the Rayleigh-Taylor instability - which takes place at too small time and space scales to be relevant for the large-scale circulation.
-Using such an assumption, the well-posedness of \eqref{eqn:euler:euleriennes} together with the boundary conditions \eqref{eqn:euler:euleriennes:bc} and suitable initial conditions in Sobolev spaces is studied in \cite{Desjardins2019} and \cite{Fradin2024}.\\ Let us linearize \eqref{eqn:euler:euleriennes} around the trivial equilibrium $(V,w,\rho,P) = (0,0,0,0)$, and apply the so-called isopycnal change of coordinates, which we now describe.
-We assume that the total density is stably stratified, that is
+Using such an assumption, the well-posedness of \eqref{eqn:euler:euleriennes} together with the boundary conditions \eqref{eqn:euler:euleriennes:bc} and suitable initial conditions in Sobolev spaces is studied in \cite{Desjardins2019} and \cite{Fradin2024}.\\ \nouveau{ \begin{remark} The variables $t,x,$ and $z$, the unknowns $V,w,\rho,$ and $P$, the density profile $\rhob$ (and a velocity profile $\Vb$ that we introduce in Section \ref{subsection:extension_shear}), and the parameters $H$ and $L$ are all dimensionless quantities.
+The characteristic scales used to nondimensionalize these quantities depend on the physical situation under consideration, so that working entirely in these dimensionless quantities allows us to keep the discussion as general as possible.
+The same discussion goes for the bilayer Euler equations, which we introduce in Section \ref{section:ebc}. \end{remark} }